 At some time in their lives, everyone has felt like an outsider.
 At the Y, we believe that when everyone feels valued and can fully participate in society, communities benefit.

-The Heart of the Valley YMCA will host Welcoming Week Sept.
-14-23, 2018 celebrating newcomers with free multicultural activities at the Hogan Family YMCA in Madison and the Southeast and Downtown YMCAs in Huntsville that are open to the public:
+The Heart of the Valley YMCA will host Welcoming Week in September 2019 (dates TBD) celebrating newcomers with free multicultural activities at the Hogan Family YMCA in Madison and the Southeast and Downtown YMCAs in Huntsville that are open to the public:

 One World, One Community